Best leather cleaner 2022: Spruce up your leather furniture, jacket or handbag

 Keep those classy leather belongings clean with the picks from our list

 An old leather club chair or chesterfield sofa is an easy way to inject instant personality into any room.
 Leather is hard-wearing and natural, so makes a popular upholstery finish, chosen for its robust characteristics.
-Not only that, it also looks great, and good quality leather furniture only becomes more charming with age.
+It also looks great, and good-quality leather furniture only becomes more charming with age.
 But whether you’ve got a new cream leather sofa or beat-up old chesterfield, leather does require cleaning and care to prolong its life and make sure it continues to look its best.

 So, if you’ve got some leather items that are in need of a bit of TLC, read our picks of the best leather cleaners so you can stock up and get to work.